SoongGuanLeong/DE-skills-recap-followalong/README.md

 # pyspark-recap-followalong
 A little bit of spark and pyspark recap by follow along some videos.
+Ansh Lamba's content is pretty good and new.